 - Wearing seat belts in a car.

-However, if you do fall victim of a dental health crisis, you need to see a dentist as soon as possible, although there are certain steps you can take to temporarily ease the discomfort.
+However, if you do fall victim to a dental health crisis, you need to see a dentist as soon as possible, although there are certain steps you can take to temporarily ease the discomfort.
 Here, we’ll look at the 10 most common dental emergencies, and what you can do about them.

 - Sudden Toothache